 Umbra · 00FF00

-A multimedia experiment built around chroma-key green (#00FF00) — the studio's investigation into what happens when an entire room is composed in the colour cinema treats as invisible.
+A multimedia experiment composed around chroma-key green (#00FF00) — the studio's investigation into what happens when an entire room is staged in the colour cinema treats as invisible.

 - Brief

 Compose a single-night multimedia experiment around chroma-key green — the colour the film industry treats as invisible.
-Build a room that asks the audience: what happens when the canvas is the cancellation.
+Stage a room that asks the audience: what happens when the canvas is the cancellation.

 - Approach

 Use #00FF00 as the dominant tone — fabric, light, projection, even costume.
-Then introduce contrasting colour and form one element at a time, so the audience watches an image build inside the void.
+Then introduce contrasting colour and form one element at a time, so the audience watches an image assemble inside the void.

 - Outcome